BSU online courses are delivered via D2L Brightspace software.

 D2L Brightspace (or simply D2L, short for “Desire 2 Learn”) is our online learning platform that allows you to use your computer and other devices to receive and submit assignments, work in groups, explore advanced learning options and interact with your instructors and other online learners.
 You’ll have access to the software when you register for BSU online courses.

 How do I get started using D2L Brightspace?

 If you are enrolled at BSU, you have access to a comprehensive Student D2L Brightspace Orientation in your D2L account.
 Access it here with your StarID and password.

-Also, the Minnesota State system has developed a comprehensive D2L Brightspace help site here.
+Also, D2L has developed a comprehensive D2L Brightspace help site here.

 Is there a D2L Brightspace orientation?

 Why yes, there is!
 Access the BSU D2L Brightspace orientation by logging in to your D2L account, and selecting the class from the course selector in the top menu.
 The orientation is interactive and has several helpful videos.
 Some courses require that you take and pass the orientation before you can complete the requirements of the class.
 Check your class syllabi to be sure.

 If you don’t see the orientation in your list of courses, you can self-register for this free training: